statechannels/go-nitro/docs/protocol-tutorial/0040-lifecycle-of-a-channel.md

 const status = channelDataToStatus(channelData);
 ```

 Here we omitted some of the fields, because the helper function is smart enough to know to set them to null values when finalizes at is zero.
-We'll be using this helper in the next tutorial lesson.